mbeddr/mps-platform-docs/src/doc/docs/reference/editing_this_guide.md

 # Editing this guide

 This guide uses [MkDocs](https://www.mkdocs.org/) + [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).
-The reference for the Material theme can be found [here](https://squidfunk.github.io/mkdocs-material/reference/).
+[This page](https://squidfunk.github.io/mkdocs-material/reference/) contains the reference for the material theme.
-Additional MkDocs plugins can be installed in build.gradle + mkdocs.yml.
+Install extra MkDocs plugins in build.gradle + mkdocs.yml.

+If you are using IntelliJ for editing, it is recommended to install the plugin `Grazie Professional` for spell checking.

 ## Diagrams

-There is support for diagrams via [Kroki](http://kroki.io) ([examples](https://kroki.io/examples.html)).
-The following diagrams are supported:
+[Kroki](http://kroki.io) enables support for diagrams ([examples](https://kroki.io/examples.html)).
+It supports the following diagrams:

 - [BlockDiag](http://blockdiag.com/en/)
     - [BlockDiag](http://blockdiag.com/en/blockdiag/index.html) (simple block diagrams)